wanderindev/do-kubernetes/README.md

 2. Click Install App
 3. Select your cluster.

 You will be redirected to your cluster's overview page.
 The installation will take a few minutes.
-Once ready, check to make sure it is running:
+Once ready, check to make sure the new pod it is running:

 ```sh
 kubectl get pods --all-namespaces -l app.kubernetes.io/name=ingress-nginx